juju/docs/src/en/network-spaces.md

 ## Example

-Let's model the following deployment in Juju on AWS:
+Let's model the following deployment in Juju:

 - DMZ space (with 2 subnets, one in each zone), hosting 2 units of the haproxy service, which is exposed and provides